-Warrior Gold is engaged in the acquisition and exploration of mineral properties, with a current focus on precious metal properties in northern Ontario, Canada.
-The Company's land package, comprising four properties (Goodfish-Kirana, Arnold Property, KLW and KLC as defined below), is located in Kirkland Lake, Ontario, in the Morrissette, Bernhardt, Teck and Lebel Townships within the Larder Lake Mining Division.
+Warrior is engaged in the acquisition and exploration of mineral properties, with a current focus on precious metal properties in northern Ontario, Canada.
+The Company is the second largest landowner in the Kirkland Lake camp.

-The Company's flagship property, Goodfish-Kirana ("Goodfish-Kirana", "Goodfish-Kirana Project" or the "Property") is located five kilometres north of the city of Kirkland Lake, Ontario and comprises 29 patented claims, with 233 operational cells, totaling 4,251.54 hectares ("Ha") (10,505.6 acres).
-The Property has a length of 11.5 km of which six to eight kilometres host the Kirana Deformation Zone (DZ), a significant geological structure that is known to host gold mineralization.
+The Company's flagship property, Goodfish-Kirana ("Goodfish-Kirana", "Goodfish-Kirana Project" or the "Property") is located five kilometres north of the city of Kirkland Lake, and comprises 29 patented claims, with 237 operational cells, totaling 4,368 hectares (10,793.5 acres).
+The Property has a length of 11.5 km of which six to eight kilometres host the Kirana Deformation Zone (DZ), a significant geological structure with known gold mineralization.
 Historical work dates back to the early 1900s when high-grade gold was first discovered at the historic mines, Goodfish and Kirkland Kirana by hand digging exploration pits and mine shafts.
 There are 18 historical mine shafts and pits on the Property and due to its fragmented historical land ownership, the Property has never been fully explored.

-Warrior Gold is exploring the Goodfish-Kirana Project with programs designed to advance 22 exploration targets which have been identified and prioritized by the Company's geological team.
-To date, exploration drilling work has been focused on the A and C Zones along with property wide mapping and sampling programs, only two of the 22 exploration targets identified.
+Warrior is exploring the Goodfish-Kirana Project with programs designed to advance 22 exploration targets which have been identified and prioritized by the Company's geological team.
+To date, exploration drilling work has been focused on the Jo Zone (formerly the A Zone) and the Mel Zone (formerly the C Zone) along with property-wide mapping and sampling programs, only two of the 22 exploration targets identified.

-In July 2021, the Company acquired the Arnold Claims, comprised of 25 operational cells, totalling 538 Ha (1,329.4 acres) (the "Arnold Property").
-The Arnold Property is hosted in the same rock package as the Upper Beaver deposit, the Blake River mafic volcanics, and is transected by a 51⁄2 km stretch of the Mulven Lake Fault, a deep crustal feature that recent studies by MERC1 (Mineral Exploration Research Centre, a research centre based out of Laurentian University, Sudbury, Ontario) have shown to be potentially as deep as, or a substructure of the Larder Lake Cadillac Break ("LLCB"), a 250 km long regional structure associated with many of the gold deposits in the Abitibi Gold Belt.
+In July 2021, the Company acquired the Arnold Claims, comprised of 25 operational cells, totalling 538 hectares (1,329.4 acres) (the "Arnold Property").
+The Arnold Property is hosted in the same rock package as the Upper Beaver deposit, the Blake River mafic volcanic.
+It is transected by a 51⁄2 km stretch of the Mulven Lake Fault, a deep crustal feature that recent studies by MERC1 (Mineral Exploration Research Centre, a research centre based out of Laurentian University, Sudbury, Ontario) have shown to be potentially as deep as, or a substructure of the Larder Lake Cadillac Break ("LLCB").
+The LLCB is a 250 km long regional structure associated with many of the gold deposits in the Abitibi Gold Belt.

-In August 2021, the Company entered into an option agreement with an arm's length party to acquire a 100% interest in the KL West ("KLW") and KL Central ("KLC") land packages.
-The KLW land package comprises 107 mining claims totaling 11,792 Ha and the KLC land package comprises eight mining claims totaling 2,302 Ha for an aggregate of 115 claims totaling 14,094 Ha.
-The KLW land package is contiguous to and west of the Company's Goodfish-Kirana Project and the KLC land package is contiguous to Warrior Gold's newly acquired Arnold Property which is adjacent to both Agnico Eagle's Kirkland Lake Project and New Found Gold's Lucky Strike Project.
-Also in August 2021, the Company staked 36 additional blocks of claims contiguous to and south of the KLC land package.
+In August 2021, the Company entered into an option agreement with an arm's length party to acquire a 100% interest in the Kirkland Lake West ("KLW") and Kirkland Lake Central ("KLC") land packages.
+The KLW land package comprises 107 mining claims totaling 11,792 hectares and the KLC land package comprises eight mining claims totaling 2,302 hectares for an aggregate of 115 claims totaling 14,094 hectares.
+The KLW land package is contiguous to and west of the Company's Goodfish-Kirana Project and the KLC land package is contiguous to Warrior's newly acquired Arnold Property which is adjacent to both Agnico Eagle's Kirkland Lake Project and New Found Gold's Lucky Strike Project.
+Also in August 2021, the Company staked 36 additional claims contiguous to and south of the KLC land package.

-In January 2022, the Company staked claims contiguous to and within the property boundary of the KL West (KLW) ground, increasing the KLW land package to 164 mining claims totalling 12,757 Ha.
+In January 2022, the Company staked claims contiguous to and within the property boundary of the KLW ground, increasing the KLW land package to 164 mining claims totalling 12,757 hectares.